phalcon/documentation/docs/api/phalcon_forms.md

 public function getMessages(): Messages;
 ```

-Returns the messages that belongs to the element
+Returns the messages that belong to the element.
+The element needs to
-The element needs to be attached to a form
+be attached to a form

 #### `getName()` { #formselementabstractelement-getname }